-If we want to grow a plant we usually do this by planting a seed.
+If we want to grow a plant, we usually do this by planting a seed.
 The seed is produced by sexual reproduction (two parents), meaning that the egg from one plant and the pollen from another have met and formed a seed, resulting in the plant having qualities from both its parent plants.
-No two seed will produce the same plant.

 However, what if you had a most beautiful plant with the prettiest colour flowers and you wanted to ensure that another plant had that colour flower – what could you do?